qdm12/PersonalWebsite/README.md

 # PersonalWebsite

-## HTML Webpage

-My HTML-based main personal website is accessible at [https://quentinmcgaw.info](https://quentinmcgaw.info) and is directly updated a Docker container [staticsync](https://github.com/qdm12/staticsync-docker)
+My HTML-based main personal website is accessible at [https://qqq.ninja](https://qqq.ninja).

-### What is it
+## What is it

 It's made from scratch and uses the following libraries:

 - JQuery
 - [3D tag cloud](http://blog.niklasknaack.de/2017/09/svg-3d-tag-cloud-jquery-plugin-v2.html)
 - [Font Awesome](http://fontawesome.io/examples/) for icons such as the ones on the static left toolbar